 Pros:

-• High Speed: Offers data transfer rates up to 2500 Mbps, significantly faster than standard 1 Gbps cards.
+• High Speed: Data transfer speed 2500 MBPS, improving very much on the standard 1 Gbps cards.

 Cons:

-• Heat Generation: The card tends to run hot, requiring adequate airflow to prevent overheating.
+• Overheating: The card can run hot, so it requires proper airflow to avoid overheating.

 XM-NA3500 Gigabit Ethernet PCI Network Card